Stephanevg/PsKrane/README.md

    - Scaffolding powershell scripts

 - Some of these build have **A LOT** of external dependencies and often force you to learn a new build framework or language.
+- PsKrane is heavily tested and well documented

 The learning curve of PSKrane is **extremly low** and you can get things up and running with one single command ([See Getting started section](#getting-started))
 PsKrane **Is** a well documented Powershell module, simple to use, and makes the discoverability really easy.